 How can meditation nourish your soul?

-Meditation is a very broad term that encompasses diverse practices whose common goal is to develop a peaceful, serene state of mind and clarity of thought.
+Meditation is a very broad term that encompasses diverse practices with the common goal of developing a peaceful, serene state of mind and clarity of thought.
 There are so many different styles and varieties of meditation that classifying them can be a difficult task.
 One approach involves grouping them according to practices that have a spiritual basis or goal, techniques that involve concentrating your attention on a particular subject, and methods that involve observation of the present moment.
+Meditation Australia has created three broad categories for meditation: Personal Development, which can enhance self-awareness, clarity of thought, emotional balance, performance, interpersonal abilities and general wellbeing; Spiritual, which involves the development of spiritual/religious insights and capacities; and Therapeutic, which is aimed at treating illness, managing symptoms and supporting wellbeing.

 Meditation can involve developing control over your thoughts, for example by intentionally letting go of thoughts that cause you distress, or learning to attain a state of conscious awareness that is free of thoughts altogether.
 Some forms of meditation are practised in a specific pose, such as the lotus position, some people meditate while lying down, while others practise walking, dancing, or chanting meditations.